Skip to content

 “I don’t think I ever got down because I had these two guys here,” Briggs said, pointing to his sons.
 “I was following them everywhere they went, and I didn’t have time to get down.”

 Briggs is blind, but he says he’s fine.
 He often reminds himself that people have it much worse than he does.
 He just can’t see.
-He dresses himself, strolls around his neighborhood, listens to sports on the TV, and even makes his own coffee.
+He dresses himself, strolls around his neighborhood, listens to sports on TV, and even makes his own coffee.

 “Thank God for the Keurig,” Renvy said.

-Briggs said the attention spent on his stomach cancer caused him to neglect his eyes, as glaucoma can usually be treated if caught early enough.
+Briggs said the attention spent on his stomach cancer caused him to neglect his eyes, as glaucoma usually can be treated if caught early enough.
 For Briggs, it was too late.

 “We didn’t think he would go totally blind,” Renvy said.
 “It was just so progressive and rapid that there was nothing they could do for him.
 It was devastating.
 But his spirits never went down.
 He never changed.”